-This paper presents the soil quality assessment as carried out for the agricultural CZO sites in Europe.
-The agricultural sites have been chosen as part of the CZO network, because intensive agricultural production is an important driver of loss in soil quality, e.g. due to decreased organic matter contents.
-Intensive agriculture may also cause environmental problems, e.g. nitrate leaching to nearby natural ecosystems, and pesticide contamination of surface and groundwater (Skinner et al., 1997).
-The agricultural CZO sites consist, in total, of 8 farms: four grassland farms in Iceland, of which two are conventional and two organic, and four arable farms in Austria, of which two are conventional and two organic.
+- are conventional and two organic.
 The organic farms differed from the conventional farms in that only organic fertilizers were applied and no pesticides were used.
-On the conventional grassland farms in Iceland some organic fertilization was used in addition to the artificial inorganic fertilizers.
-On the conventional arable farms in Austria only artificial inorganic fertilizers were applied together with pesticides.
-The central idea behind the organic farming practice is that the community of soil organisms will become more important in terms of delivering important soil ecosystem functions, especially in terms of soil structure formation, soil carbon dynamics and nutrient mineralisation, and the suppression of soil borne diseases (Birkhofer et al., 2008).
-The present study investigated biological, physical, and chemical soil quality parameters, focused on soil structure formation, soil organic matter dynamics and nutrient cycling, and the soil as a habitat for species rich communities.
+At the conventional grassland farms in Iceland some organic fertilization was used in addition to the artificial inorganic fertilizers.
+At the conventional arable farms in Austria only artificial inorganic fertilizers were applied together with pesticides.
+The central idea be- - hind the organic farming practice is that the community of soil organisms will become more important in terms of delivering important soil ecosystem functions, especially in terms of soil structure formation, soil carbon dynamics and nutrient mineralisation, and the suppression of soil borne diseases (Birkhofer et al., 2008).
+The present study investigated biological, physical, and chemical soil quality parameters, focused on soil - structure formation, soil organic matter dynamics and nutrient cycling, and the soil as a habitat for species rich communities.

 Soil structure is an important attribute of soil quality.
-Soil aggregates, and the pores between the aggregates provide space, water and oxygen, and thereby create habitats for a large diversity in soil organisms (Anderson, 1978;Sulkava and Huhta, 1998).
-Soil organisms play an important twofold role in determining soil structure formation.
-Firstly, micro-organisms produce exudates (polysaccharides) that enhance aggregation of soil particles and fungal hyphae also physically bind soil particles (de Gryze et al., 2005;Wright et al., 2007;Tisdall and Oades, 1982).
-Secondly, the soil fauna plays a role in creating a stable soil pore structure through moving in the soil and the formation of faecal pellets (Oades, 1993;Lee and Foster, 1991;Jastrow and Miller, 1991;Lavelle et al., 2006).
-Furthermore, soil structure is strongly linked to soil organic matter (SOM) dynamics as incorporation of SOM into the soil aggregates 'protects' it from microbial decomposition, thereby stabilizing SOM content and sequestering carbon in the soil, with potentially positive effects on plant productivity (Golchin et al., 1994).
+Soil aggregates, and the pores between the aggregates provide space, water and oxygen, and thereby create habitats for a large diversity in soil organisms (Anderson, 1978; Sulkava and Huhta, 1998).
+Soil

+- organisms play an important twofold role in determining soil structure formation.
+Firstly, micro-organisms produce exudates (polysaccharides) that enhance aggregation of soil particles and fungal hyphae also physically bind soil particles (de Gryze et al., 2005; Wright et al., 2007; Tisdall and Oades, 1982).
+Secondly, the soil fauna plays a role in creating a stable soil pore structure through moving in the soil and the formation of - faecal pellets (Oades, 1993; Lee and Foster, 1991; Jastrow and Miller, 1991; Lavelle et al., 2006).
+Furthermore, soil structure is strongly linked to soil organic matter (SOM) dynamics as incorporation of SOM into the soil aggregates "protects" it from microbial decomposition, thereby stabilizing SOM content and sequestering carbon in the soil, with potentially positive effects on plant productivity (Golchin et al., 1994).